AnaZonia/forest_regrowth/README.md

     - select only pixels with exclusively the desired land use histories (exclude all instances of land use types we are not interested in)

 - **gee_1_secondary.ipynb**:
-    - imports secondary forest age data
+    - imports secondary forest age data from TMF and Mapbiomas
+    - removes pixels with ages that don't match the IPCC estimates
+    - removes isolated pixels (keeps only)
-    - imports and reprojects biomass data
+    - imports and reprojects GEDI L2A, GEDI L4A and ESA CCI Biomass data
-    - exports "secondary" to GEE assets

 - **gee_2_categorical.ipynb**:
     - imports: